Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 During a long rest, you and one other creature can meditate on this blessing.
 If you do, you lose the effects of the blessing and bestow them upon the other creature instead.
 You can end the transfer as an action, it also ends when you take a long rest.

 ### Transcend Materialism
 At 22nd level, when you attune to a magic item that isn't Legendary or an Artifact, doesn't have charges and isn't already spiritual essence, you can choose to transform that item into it's spiritual essence.

-Turning an item into essence renders the original item non-magical, and allows you to summon a weightless semi-transparent copy that retains the magical properties to your hand by using an object-interaction.
+Turning an item into essence renders the original item non-magical.

+As an action you can to summon a weightless semi-transparent copy that retains the magical properties.
 You can dismiss such copies without using any type of action, and if you create a 2nd copy of an item the previous one is automatically dismissed.

+- When you summon an item of Spiritial Essense that requires attunement, you can attune to it and equip it as part of the action used to summon it.
+- When you dismiss an item of Spiritial Essense that requires attunement, you can unattune from it as part of dismissing it.
-- Attunment to a item of Spiritial Essense, does not end when the attuned creature dies.
+- Attunment to an item of Spiritial Essense, does not end when the attuned creature dies.
 - Even when you lose attunement to such a copy (like when another creature attunes to it) you are still able to dismiss the copy and create a new one.
 - If the original item was cursed to make you unwilling to part with it, you are also unwilling to dismiss it's copy.